 • Decide who owns the dog in your household.
 Discuss who would own the dog in the event of bereavement or break up and draw up documentation to this effect.
 This may seem unnecessary, but pets can become the centre of ownership disputes in these circumstances.

-• If you find a stray dog and it does not have an ID tag on, take them to a vet to be scanned.
+• If you find a stray dog or cat take them to a vet to be scanned.
 You must by law report a found stray dog to the local animal warden.
 Keeping a stray dog can result in you being charged with ‘Theft of an animal by finding’